 Although smart clothing is similar to other types of wearables, it includes a wide range of wearables, from sports and sportswear (smart sharks and sportswear) to chest straps, medical clothing, wear monitoring, military clothing, and e-textiles.
 Intelligent clothes include a variety of items, although typically shirts, socks, yoga pants, shoes, secret cameras bow ties, helmets and caps with different sensors and features.

 Wearable smart biometric devices have attracted the attention of golf, soccer, athletics, racing, basketball and baseball sports leaders and are already using wearables to monitor players ‘ physical conditions during training and improve team performance to reduce injuries.
 Smart clothing has enormous potential for firefighters, building sites, and transportation.

 5. Wearable Camera

-Unlike conventional cameras, the user-friendly design, mobility and flexibility of wearable cameras attracted consumer interest.
-These cameras are attracted by being suitable for creating first-person videos and photos in real time.
+Unlike conventional cameras, the user-friendly design, mobility, and flexibility of wearable cameras attracted consumer interest.
+These cameras are excited by being suitable for creating first-person videos and photos in real-time.
 Two types of wearable cameras are used: small cameras that can be fitted or even worn in the ear or fitted with caps or helmets, and larger cameras with fitting attachments.
 Some researchers showed the importance of wearable cameras for fall detection and ecological surveillance.

 6. Wearable Medical Device

 A wearable medical device usually consists of one or more biosensors to monitor various physiological data for disease prevention and early diagnosis.
-Digital health-wearable equipment is usually grouped with other wearable equipment such as activity monitors, smart clothes and patches to help collect important patient health data using non-invasive device sensors.
+Digital health-wearable equipment is generally grouped with other wearable equipment such as activity monitors, smart clothes, and patches to help collect relevant patient health data using non-invasive device sensors.